jakobw/wb-rest-api-client-demo/README.md

 # Wikibase REST API client demo

 This repo demonstrates how to generate and use a TypeScript API client based on [the Wikibase REST API's OpenAPI document](https://doc.wikimedia.org/Wikibase/master/js/rest-api/).
-The automatically generated API client features well-named methods and parameter and return type hints.
+The automatically generated API client features well-named methods, as well as parameter and return type hints.
 Here is an example:
 ```typescript
 const itemId = 'Q11';
 // get a label